PGTEC-VRAIN/PGTEC-VRAIN.github.io/docs/DataSpace/arquitecture.md

 At a high level, the PGTEC data space is composed of:

 1. A set of FIWARE Data Space Connectors, one per participating organisation
-2. Common trust and governance services:
+2. Common trust and governance services: Trust Anchor, Verifiable Credentials Issuer and Marketplace
-   - Trust Anchor
-   - Verifiable Credentials Issuer
-   - Marketplace
 3. A cloud-native infrastructure that hosts these components on Kubernetes in AWS

 Each participant connects to the data space through *its own* FIWARE Data Space Connector.
 The connector acts as a standardised gateway where: